I studied Java once with a book, but I didn't know much about it, so I looked for a different way to study and listened to the lecture.

 How to use build tools and libraries

-Java, from the basics to application, finish it all at once with a single course!
+Java, from the basics to practical application all in one course!

 I wanted to create a course that eliminates the need to take any other courses once you've finished it.
-As a beginner, have many of you felt that something was missing when you jumped into practical work after taking a basic course?
+As a beginner, have you ever felt like something was missing when you jumped into practical work after taking a basic course?

-To save you the trouble of searching for advanced lectures and content to quench your thirst for knowledge, I have finally completed a lecture after long preparation that digs deep into everything from the very basics for 🍼 beginners to advanced concepts and applications for 🍺 professionals all in one go.
-Especially in today's world where AI is replacing coders, this lecture will be a great help in growing into an essential talent.
+To save you the trouble of searching for advanced courses and content to quench your thirst for knowledge, I have finally completed a course—after long preparation—that digs deep 🍼 from the very basics for beginners to 🍺 advanced concepts and applications for professionals all in one go.
+Especially in this day and age where AI is taking over the roles of coders, this course will be of great help in growing into an essential talent.

 Who is Yalco? 😀